-7. Best for Product Liability: AIG
+7. Best for Contractors: Progressive

 You might have other types of insurance policies outside of your business.
-If you prefer to keep all of your policies in the same place, look into an insurance provider who offers more than business insurance.
+If you prefer to keep all of your policies in the same place, look into an insurance provider that offers more than business insurance.
 Progressive offers car insurance, other vehicle insurance, renters insurance, home insurance and more.

 What is Professional Liability Insurance?